KelvinTegelaar/CIPP/README.md

 - [x] List all applications in tenants
 - [x] List installation status of a specific application per device
-- [ ] Add/Remove custom applications via win32(intunewin) to multiple tenants
+- [x] Add/Remove custom applications via win32(intunewin) to multiple tenants
 - [x] Add Office Apps to multiple tenants
 - [x] Add/Remove Chocolatey Apps to multiple tenants
-- [ ] Add/Remove Ninite Pro Apps to multiple tenants
 - [x] Assign Apps to All Devices or All Users
-- [ ] Report on the installation status
+- [x] Report on the installation status
-- [ ] Assign apps to specific groups
+- [x]] Assign apps to specific groups

 ## Devices